 Every rental kitchen is different.
 Once it took three days before I realized my place didn't have an oven.
-If you felt hiring someone to stock your frig (highly recommended) was too self-indulgent, you have worry about feeding yourself when maybe you don't feel like going to a restaurant, or get tired of Mexican food.
+If you felt hiring someone to stock your frig (highly recommended) was too self-indulgent, you have worry about feeding yourself when you don't feel like going to a restaurant, or get tired of Mexican food.

 1. Spices, oven thermometer - If you are staying more than a week, you’ll be doing some cooking.
 Cooking healthy food you like, once that first flush of enthusiasm over Mexican cuisine is over, will be challenging.

-Fennel, dill, oregano, cayenne pepper, coriander, ginger, rosemary may not be available at all and I guarantee their availability will be erratic at best, even if you know what they are called in Spanish.
+Most spices, including fennel, dill, oregano, cayenne pepper, coriander, ginger, rosemary may not be available at all and I guarantee availability will be erratic at best, -even if you know what they are called in Spanish.
 Spices also look different (Sage looks like a baggie of twigs and broken bay leaves.)
 Have a few recipes with you and the spices that go with them.
 I bring an apple corer and small meat mallet (beef is tough in Mexico).

-Consider bringing an oven thermometer if you plan to cook.
+Consider bringing an oven thermometer.
 I haven't lived in a place yet that has an oven with a regular temperature gauge.
 Some are just fire coils in a tin box.

 2. An electronic reader and a library card to your local U.S. library.
 Hauling books is not practical and the availability of English language materials is sporadic, even in most popular expat areas.
 Don’t forget your library card to your own U.S. city library since many libraries provide books online, and will send them directly to your Kindle.

-3. A money belt - Not because of purse-snatchers but because when you are arrive to a foreign country, your balance will be off at first.
+3. A money belt - When you are arrive to a foreign country, your balance will be off at first.
 People who have never lost a credit card in their lives have told me about lost cards the first few weeks of a stay.

 So much new information; sights, smells, different currency and even the new energy of a place bombard your senses.
 You'll be distracted.
 A money belt can carry a key to where you’re staying, $500 pesos, a copy of your I.D, and a debit card.

 For you women, I highly suggest going to a sports-gear store rather than a travel store and check around for one.
 I'm wild about my new one, marketed as a "hand-free" belt for runners rather than a money belt.
 It's a black nylon cloth belt you step in to.
-It's thin and wide, rather than looking like a maxi-pad taped to your stomach..
+It's thin and wide, rather than looking like a maxi-pad.

 4. Sound speakers for your computer or phone - Sound speakers are so compact now that I can't imagine not carrying them.
 If your surroundings don't quite meet your expectations, quality music sound will transcend those conditions.
 With your music with you, you will be home no matter where you are.
 Before you leave home, take the time to pour yourself a glass of wine some evening and download new music.
 You won't regret it.

 5. Extra debit and credit cards - Debit cards from two separate banks has saved the neck of many an expat.
-Access problems with pin numbers or a lost debit card can be terrifying, and debit cards are a huge hassle to replace.
+Access problems with pin numbers or a lost debit card can be terrifying, and debit cards are inconvenient to replace in a foreign country.

 Getting a new debit card mailed to you is a process fraught with anxiety in many foreign countries.
 Americans take for granted the luxury of a secure postal service (a Mexican boyfriend once told me it was the only thing he admired about America).
-It could take weeks to get new one and you have to trust the address/person it’s being sent to.
+It can take weeks to get new one and you have to trust the address/person it’s being sent to.
 Banks no longer will allow you to use them for receiving new cards like they used to.

 These need to be kept separate from your primary wallet.
 Make sure you know your credit card PIN, which is different from your debit card PIN.
 The code will be required if you need to draw emergency cash from a credit card.
-Your face and passport at the bank will not do it.
+Your face and passport will not do it at a bank.

 7. A tablet or laptop (two laptops is an excellent idea if you plan on working) - Be careful to lock your technology in a safe where you stay if the place is new to you.
 If you have an old laptop, take that, unless you want to buy a more costly laptop with a Spanish keyboard should something happen to yours.

 Do not be the least bit embarrassed to demand a safe in which to lock up valuables, even if your place appears to have a secure door.
-If you can't, at least hide anything very valuable, like a good laptop, to the greatest extent possible no matter how upscale the place appears to be.
+If you can't lock them up, at least hide anything very valuable to the greatest extent possible no matter how upscale the place appears to be.

 8, A book dictionary - Many a time I wished I had my pocket dictionary with me after starting up a conversation with a stranger.
-In the States I had gotten used to Google on my phone.
+In the States I had gotten used to looking up words on my phone.
 At times, you may not want to carry your cell phone in Mexico.
 Same goes for taking an old fashioned calculator rather than your expensive phone as a calculator into busy marketplaces.
-Sure, all the Mexicans and full-time expats around you are carrying them, but they won't have the hassles you will have if they lose theirs.
+Sure, all the Mexicans around you are carrying them, but they won't have the hassles you will have if they lose their phone.

 9. A small umbrella - You are way down south here and the sun is nuclear.
 Natives often use umbrellas.
 If you see Mexicans doing something, there is a darn good reason for it.
 You won’t always want to wear a hat.
 Travel umbrellas fall into the category of things you might happen to see in a store right away, but maybe not.